Primordial (album)

 Primordial is the debut studio album by American deathcore band Shadow of Intent.
 The album was released on January 10, 2016.
 It is the band's only studio album to be a two-piece and to feature programmed drums.
 The tracks "The Prelude to Bereavement", "The Shaping Sickness", "The Cosmic Inquisitor", "The Last Bastion" and "The Indexing" were all originally on the band's 2014 debut EP Inferi Sententia, and were re-recorded for this album.
 The album is compiled as an instrumental edition along with their second studio album Reclaimer on the album The Instrumentals, released on October 20, 2017.
+Primordial is listed as one of Revolver's "15 Essential Deathcore Albums".